Wisconsin State Assembly Passes Campus Free Speech Act

 On Wednesday, the Wisconsin State Assembly voted to pass the Campus Free Speech Act.
 The bill would suspend and possibly expel students found guilty of wrongfully disrupting speeches on campus, and was sparked in part by a November disruption of conservative media Daily Wire Editor in Chief Ben Shapiro.

-The video of the disruption is posted below, but, if anyone keeps up on these thing too much, it's not very surprising: a speaker is trying to do what he was brought to the place to do (speak) and is forcefully barred from doing so by protestors.
+The video of the disruption is posted above, but, if anyone keeps up on these thing too much, it's not very surprising: a speaker is trying to do what he was brought to the place to do (speak) and is forcefully barred from doing so by protestors.
 There's not much of a difference between this video and many others of the same nature, although Shapiro's writing 'morons' on the chalkboard behind the protestors is certainly worthy of a laugh.
 What's interesting is how often these types of occurrences have been happening as of late, and how little is being done to stop them, based on the assumption that mankind has the right to tell mankind how to think (if you want to stop someone's ideas from spreading, you need to prove those ideas to be wrong, fascism will never be eliminated by simply saying 'fascism needs to go, and there's nothing more I need to know than that.'

 Yes, there is; it's called: what is fascism, and how do we get it to go away).